liminalproperty/liminalproperty.github.io/privacy.md

 -   Portability: in certain circumstances, you can ask us to pass your data to you or to another organisation.

-If you wish to exercise your rights, you can contact us in writing at our registered address, or using any normal means you have of communicating with us.
+If you wish to exercise your rights, you can contact us using any normal means you have of communicating with us.
 Liminal Property is a very small business, but we take our legal and moral data protection obligations seriously; we will both acknowledge receipt of any request, and provide a full response, as soon as we are